ResonantPyre/resonantpyre.github.io/Fukuyama_Science.md

 # Fukuyama's Scientific and Technological Universal History

 In which I try to explain Francis Fukyuyama's ideas about a scientific and technological universal history from my reading of his "The End of History and the Last Man".
-All of the quotes are from this book unless otherwise attributed, and the ideas are generally his too.
+All of the quotes are from this book unless otherwise attributed, as well as most of the ideas.

 ## What is a universal history and what might be its mechanism?